 - Has sufficient gravity so that the space near its orbit can be free from other objects like rocks, asteroids, comets etc.

-Pluto does not satisfy the last criterion as its orbit is cluttered by a comet like objects.
-Hence, it is now called as a dwarf planet.
+Pluto does not satisfy the last criterion as its orbit is cluttered by a comet-like object.
+Hence, it is now called a dwarf planet.